 Differences between fixed and adjustable loans

-At the beginning of a a fixed-rate loan, most of your payment is applied to interest.
-That reverses as the loan ages.
+At the beginning of a a fixed-rate loan, most of the payment is applied to interest.
+This proportion reverses as the loan ages.

 Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans when interest rates are low and they want to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+People choose fixed-rate loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
 If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
-Call Strategic Home Loans, Inc. at (805) 496-7500 for details.
+Call Strategic Home Loans, Inc. at (805) 496-7500 to learn more.

-Adjustable Rate Mortgages — ARMs, come in many varieties.
-Generally, interest on ARMs are based on a federal index.
-A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
+Generally, the interest for ARMs are determined by an outside index.
+Some examples of outside indexes are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-The majority of Adjustable Rate Mortgages are capped, so they won't increase above a certain amount in a given period of time.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent per year, even if the underlying index increases by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures that your payment won't increase beyond a certain amount in a given year.
-The majority of ARMs also cap your rate over the duration of the loan period.
+The majority of Adjustable Rate Mortgages are capped, so they can't go up over a certain amount in a given period of time.
+There may be a cap on interest rate variances over the course of a year.
+For example: no more than two percent a year, even though the index the rate is based on increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that your monthly payment can go up in one period.
+The majority of ARMs also cap your rate over the duration of the loan.

-ARMs most often feature their lowest rates toward the beginning.
-They usually guarantee that rate for an initial period that varies greatly.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs most benefit borrowers who plan to move before the loan adjusts.
+ARMs most often have their lowest, most attractive rates toward the start of the loan.
+They guarantee that interest rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for people who expect to move within three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a lower introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they cannot sell their home or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they can't sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (805) 496-7500.
 We answer questions about different types of loans every day.